marysia/marysia.github.io/_tils/2026-02-27-module-4-leibo.md

 When AI systems interact with each other and with humans, evaluation becomes much more complex than testing individual models.
 Multi-agent evaluation requires measuring how well systems generalize to unfamiliar partners and situations, not just familiar training scenarios.

-This lecture was taught by Joel Leibo from Google DeepMind.
+This lecture was taught by [Joel Z Leibo](https://www.jzleibo.com/) from Google DeepMind.

 ---